AvtsVivek/Rss-Hidden-Facts/src/Vishnu-Dev/ReadMe.md

 DONT BE STUPID.
 BE VERY VERY CAREFUL, especially with Modi and HIS PEOPLE.

 DONT DARE to commit any offence AGAINEST HIM and HIS MEN even in a dream.

+Vishnu is son of Army officer.
+And how did this jihadi modi treat him?

 We need to continue to vote, chant sing and dance the glories of Modi and do Aarti to him.